bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 everything up again and deploys it to /var/www/html in your instance.

     emacs somecode.php
-    git commit -am "I made some more changes" git push origin
+    git commit -am "I made some more changes again" git push origin
     eb deploy